openshift-evangelists/openshift-cookbook/storing-data-in-persistent-volumes/can-i-scale-an-application-using-an-rwo-persistent-volume.md

 In the case of a rolling deployment, there also needs to be enough resources to create additional pods on top of the number defined by the replica count.

-If the node becomes unavailable, the application will become unavailable, until they can be restarted on a different node, as you do not benefit from the fact that the pods would be distributed across nodes in a cluster.
+If the node becomes unavailable, the application will become unavailable, until the pods can be restarted on a different node, as you do not benefit from the fact that the pods would be distributed across nodes in a cluster.

 To add the affinity rule, you need to edit the deployment configuration and add a ``spec.template.spec.affinity`` entry.
 The pod affinity type ``requiredDuringSchedulingIgnoredDuringExecution`` should be used.